-Since Flight Sim X is a few years old, it puts much more emphasis on CPU speed than do many modern games.
+Since Flight Sim X is a few years old and as of now is still considered the Gold Standard, flight sims do put more emphasis on CPU speed than do many modern games.
 So the faster your CPU, the better overall that Flight Sim will perform.
-We typically recommend a quad core Haswell Core i7 like the 4790k – found on our Edge Z55 – not only because of its impressive 4.0GHz stock speed, but also because it’s unlocked, and therefor very overclockable should you need more juice.
-If the i7-4790k is outside of your budget, the unlocked i5-4690k is a good substitute.
-Due to the lack of support for Hyperthreading, Flight Sim users will most likely not see much benefit from a hexacore or octocore Haswell-E system.
+We typically recommend a multi core Intel Core i7 or i9 like the 9700k – found on our Raptor Z55 – not only because of its impressive 4.9GHz Turbo speed, but also because it’s unlocked, and therefor very overclockable should you need more juice.
+If the i7-9700k is outside of your budget, the unlocked i5-9600k is a good substitute.
+Due to the lack of support for Hyperthreading, Flight Sim users will most likely not see much benefit from Intel’s i9 options.

 A CPU cooling solution

 All of that stress on the CPU will generate excess heat, especially if overclocked.
-So assuming crashes (pun intended!) and freezes aren’t your thing, you’ll want a CPU cooler beyond just the stock Intel heatsink.
-For ultimate cooling performance, we recommend the 240mm closed loop Liquicool 8, compatible in our GX3 and MX3 cases.
+So assuming crashes (pun intended!) and freezes aren’t your thing, you’ll want a CPU cooler beyond just the stock Intel or AMD heatsink.
+For ultimate cooling performance, we recommend the 240mm closed loop Liquicool 8, compatible in our GX5 chassis or 120mm option on our MX4.